CS161/chickadee/README.md

 LOG=stdio run` redirects the debug log to the standard output, and `make LOG=file:FILENAME run` redirects it to `FILENAME`.

-`make D=1 run` tells QEMU to print verbose information about interrupts and CPU resets to the standard error.
+`make D=1 run` tells QEMU to print verbose information about interrupts and CPU resets to the file `qemu.log`.
 This setting will also cause QEMU to quit after encountering a [triple fault][] (normally it will reboot).

 `make run-PROGRAM` runs `p-PROGRAM.cc` as the first non-init process.
 The default is `alloc`.